 Inevitably, bananas turn brown on your counter at some point.
 So instead of tossing these bananas, ponder the question ‘What do to with overripe bananas?’

-Just for you, my top 10 dessert recipes so you never have to wonder how to use up overripe bananas ever again
+Just for you, my top 10 dessert overripe bananas recipes so you never have to wonder how to use up overripe bananas ever again

 Let’s start off with desserts because who says you can’t eat dessert first?
-Without a doubt, these recipes are always a hit in my house.
-Since bananas are naturally sweet and their flavor combines well with a variety of ingredients, they are a perfect dessert ingredient.
+Without a doubt, these ripe banana recipes are always a hit in my house.
+Bananas’ natural sweetness and their flavor combines well with a variety of ingredients, they are a perfect dessert ingredient.

 1. What to do with overripe bananas: Make Banana Bar Blondies

 These banana blondies are soft and delicious on their own, but they’re taken to the next level when topped with a browned butter sauce.
-These homemade bars include light brown along with powdered sugar and are a hit for all the sweet tooths at any get-together.
+These homemade bars include light brown along with powdered brown sugar and are a hit for all the sweet teeth at any get-together.

 2. What to do with overripe bananas: Make the Easiest Overripe Banana Nice Cream Recipe

 Looking for a treat that REALLY showcases the banana flavor?
 Try this Banana Ice Cream – with only one ingredient (you guessed it, bananas) you’ll get a burst of banana flavor in every bite.
 It’s a healthy treat for kids and is an easy treat to prepare for any vegan friends you might have!
-I also love adding ingredients like cocoa, peanut butter, walnuts, or cinnamon for an even bigger explosion of flavor.
+I also love adding ingredients like cocoa powder, peanut butter or almond butter, walnuts, or cinnamon for an even bigger explosion of flavor.

-3.What to do with overripe bananas: Dark Chocolate Pudding with its Signature Sweetness – Sliced Banana
+3.What to do with overripe bananas: Dark Chocolate Banana Pudding With Its Signature Sweetness – Sliced Banana

 The combination of dark chocolate and bananas in this pudding makes it a decadent dessert that you could serve after a fancy seven-course meal, but it’s easy enough to make for your family on a weeknight.
 No matter when you serve it, it is a crowd-pleaser.
 Undoubtedly, pudding is a comfort food everyone enjoys.